 Step 2 – Do you want your associate’s degree or a certificate?

 There are a couple of different kinds of credentials that may be received by graduating from a formal medical assistant training course in North Dakota.
 They are earning a certificate or an associate degree in medical assisting.
-If you want to se more details about the education levels that are required, click here.
+If you want to see more details about the education levels that are required, click here.
+Most associate degree programs have a 2 year time table and most certificate programs have a timetable of 6-12 months.
+A certificate program will give you faster entry in to the medical assistant field but an associate degree will give you a higher education and level of knowledge.

 Step 3 – Attend an Accredited Program for Medical Assisting in North Dakota